am610/Firecrown_wrapper_TD/README.md

 Compiling ---------[**For Developers**]

-In Perlmutter it is not needed to be compiled.
+For regular use in Perlmutter it is not needed to be compiled.
 Developers can follow as below:

           cd <firecrown_wrapper location>
 	  pyinstaller --onefile Firecrown_wrapper.py